zainabfirdous/Linkedin_Personalized_Message_Generator/README.md

    [
     "Hi Kunal, I’m impressed by your insights on user acquisition and the transformative impact of Gen AI in gaming.
 I’d love to connect and explore potential synergies in this exciting space."
 ]

+Cost for running this solution for 30 days, 5 queries each day:
+The only cost incurred will be due to OpenAI.
+I have used gpt-4 model of openAI, which could approximately cost 0.90 USD.
+This could change based on if 8k context model is used or 32k context model.

+References:
+1. GeeksforGeeks
+2. Django documentation
+3. OpenAI documentation